-Welcome to lowa county government.
-This manual will provide newly elected county officials, as well as other interested parties, important and timely information on various aspects of county government in lowa.
-County government is necessary in the everyday lives of all lowans.
-County government impacts public safety, public health, planning and zoning, the road system, human services and many other aspects that affect how we live our lives.
+Welcome to Iowa county government.
+This manual will provide newly elected county officials, as well as other interested parties, important and timely information on various aspects of county government in Iowa.
+County government is necessary in the everyday lives of all Iowans.
+County government impacts public safety, public health, planning and zoning, the road system, human services and many other aspects of how we live our lives.